-\Draw everything in AutoCAD.
-Files drawn in other programs that are then imported or pasted into AutoCAD will cause problems.

-\Use only the six standard "index" colors: red, yellow, green, cyan, blue and white.
-No "true color".

-\For smoother cuts, all continuous line segments should be joined using the PEDIT/JOIN command.

-\All line widths should remain at "0.00" thickness.
+- Draw everything in AutoCAD.
+Files drawn in other programs that are then imported or pasted into AutoCAD will cause problems. - Use only the seven standard colors: red, yellow, green, cyan, blue and white. - For smoother cuts, all continuous line segments should be joined using the PEDIT/JOIN command. - All line widths should remain at "0.00" thickness.
 Line Thickness settings for all layers are accessible in the "Layer Properties Manager" window.
-If you want scored lines to be thicker, do multiple .004" offsets.

-If this is unacceptable, the laser system is capable of engraving virtually any thickness line.
+If you want scored lines to be thicker, do multiple .004" offsets. - If this is unacceptable, the laser system is capable of engraving virtually any thickness line.
 However, this involves raster engraving rather than vector scoring and requires considerably more time.